butla/be-task-ca/answers.md

 4. Use type annotations more - will show dependencies between routers and schemas

 # Stretch goals
-* Fork the repository and start refactoring - DONE, see [here](https://github.com/butla/be-task-ca)
+* Fork the repository and start refactoring - see [here](https://github.com/butla/be-task-ca)
-* Write meaningful tests (TODO add notes)
+* Write meaningful tests
   - I've changed the style from a separate `tests` directory to `*_test.py` files that are located close to what they're testing.
   - a high-level test checking a happy path through the entire app that will help with refactoring:
     `be_task_ca/app_test.py`
-  - add item to cart, wrong item or user ID
+  - TODO: add item to cart bad cases: wrong item or user ID
-  - pure unit test for a usecase showing that we can test usecases in memory: TODO
+  - TODO: pure unit test for a usecase showing that we can test usecases in memory
 * Replace the SQL repository with an in-memory implementation
   - use depends with a config objects